 Another aspect of the CBE format that can benefit MBA students is that it can naturally reward your experience.
 In your project-based coursework, there may be elements of an assignment you already have a solid understanding of—and since you set the pace, you might be able to quickly complete that portion of the work and focus more of your time on areas you’re not as familiar with.

 2. The program can be completed in as few as 18 months1

 Completing a graduate program doesn’t have to be a lengthy commitment.
 If you’re looking to complete a master’s degree program in relatively short order, you’re in the right place.
-The entire Rasmussen College MBA program can be completed in as a few as 18 months for full-time students.
+The entire Rasmussen University MBA program can be completed in as a few as 18 months for full-time students.
 With 4 start dates per year, you won’t need to wait long to get on with the next steps in your academic and professional careers.